hak5/usbrubberducky-payloads/payloads/library/exfiltration/StealLinuxContentWithDropbox/README.md

 # Steal Linux Content With Dropbox - BADUSB ✅

-A script used to close all target open applications.
+A script used to steal folder content on Linux Systems.

 **Category**: Exfiltration, Execution